Our Story So Far…

 Once I sold DevArticles, I realized e-commerce was booming.
 Amazon was a household name and it seemed everyone wanted to buy everything online.
 So I went to work with an existing computer hardware company and launched their online store for them.

 I built and designed the site in about 3 months and in the first year it grew to 6 figures of monthly revenue.
-Along the way, I continued to learn how to build not just web sites, but web applications and in 2003 I partnered up with Eddie Machaalani to start Interspire.
+Along the way, I continued to learn how to build not just web sites, but web applications and in 2003 I co-founded Interspire.

 From 2003 to 2008, we built various web applications to help small businesses grow – including SendStudio, ActiveKB, DevEdit and WebEdit.

-We bootstrapped this business from the proceeds of DevArticles and some money Eddie had working as a web designer and in 5 years it was doing $7M per year in revenue with over 50,000 customers and 250,000 email subscribers.
+We bootstrapped this business from the proceeds of DevArticles and some money my co-founder had working as a web designer and in 5 years it was doing $7M per year in revenue with over 50,000 customers and 250,000 email subscribers.

 Sharing What I’ve Learned Along The Way